ihreapotheken/IA-SDK-iOS/docs/Initialization.md

 With this configuration, the initialize function will run automatically when you display any SDK screen.
 However, it’s important to note that automatic initialization only occurs when a screen is presented.
 If you call any SDK function that requires initialization or prerequisites before showing a screen, an error will be thrown.

+## Common scenarios
+Here we will cover some common scenarios and how to best handle initialization and prerequisites.

+**Scenario 1:** IA SDK is vital part of your app and you don't mind that prerequisites screens are run when app starts.
+Simply run *initialize* function with *prerequsitesOptions* at start.
+You can then use IA SDK screens and functions as you wish.
+If something fails, you must handle it at start.

+**Scenario 2:** You run IA SDK from single entry point and don't use any IA SDK functions before.
+In this case you can run *initialize* function with *prerequsitesOptions* just before you enter part of your app where IA SDK is used.
+If something fails you can handle at SDK entry point, not at the start of your app.

+**Scenario 3:** You run IA SDK from single entry point but you might call some IA SDK functions before it.
+This depends, functions that don't require pharmacy to be set can be called before prerequisites is run.
+In that case you can run *initialize* without *prerequisitesOptions* at start and then call *initialize* with *prerequisitesOptions* before you enter part of your app where IA SDK is used.
+If you intend to run functions that require pharmacy to be set, you must call *initialize* with *prerequisitesOptions* at start.

 ## Other
 To skip certain steps, use the following code: